home-assistant/addons/samba/README.md

 ## How to use

-In the configuration section, define a username and password and save the configuration
+1. In the configuration section, set a username and password.

-1. Start the add-on.
+2. Save the configuration.
-2. Have some patience and wait a couple of minutes.
+3. Start the add-on.
-3. Check the add-on log output to see the result.
+4. Check the add-on log output to see the result.

 ## Configuration